 Chi Sigma Iota (CSI) is an international honor society for graduate students, professional counselors and counselor educators.
 The SDSU chapter of CSI is Sigma Delta Sigma.
 Graduate students who are pursuing a M.S. in Counseling and Human Resource Development are invited to apply for membership online at CSI.

 Students must be a M.S.
 CHRD student who has completed at least 9 credit hours with a 3.5 GPA to be eligible for membership.
 For more information, please email the SDSU CSI Adviser, Dr. Andrea Bjornestad.

 Chi Sigma Alpha

 Chi Sigma Alpha (CSA) is an international student affairs academic and professional honor society of graduate students, alumni, faculty members and student affairs professionals committed to excellence in academics, research and service to the profession.

-Students must be pursuing the MEd CHRD or MS CHRD specializing in College Counseling and have completed at least nine credits with a 3.7 GPA to be eligible for membership.
-For more information about CSA, please email the SDSU CSA Advisor: Dr. Katelyn Romsa.
+Students must be pursuing the MEd CHRD or M.S.
+CHRD specializing in College Counseling and have completed at least nine credits with a 3.7 GPA to be eligible for membership.
+For more information about CSA, please email the SDSU CSA Adviser: Dr. Katelyn Romsa.